 Automation Tab

-NOTE: This Help chapter is not complete and will be regularly updated.
-We apologize for the inconvenience.
-Paid users can email alomware.com@gmail.com for support.
+This Help chapter is not yet complete and will be updated periodically.

 The Automation tab (Figure 1) is used to created actions that do things on your PC automatically for you.
 Some examples are typing text, moving windows, resizing windows, downloading files from the internet, modifying the clipboard text (such as changing it to title case), modifying other text in similar ways, showing alerts, and tweaking your PC (such as hiding and showing your desktop icons).
 Actions are created with short scripts of text that are easy to understand, and have full help descriptions in AlomWare Toolbox for them.